Abdul-Samad-1020/FrontEnd_bootcamp/README.md

 2. Start **Backend** → `node server.js`
 3. Open **Frontend** → `Frontend/index.html`
 4. Access **Admin** → [http://localhost:5000/admin/login](http://localhost:5000/admin/login)

----

-## 🛡️ Security Notes

-- Default admin credentials are hardcoded — replace with environment variables or database users in production.
-- Use `dotenv` for managing secrets.
-- Enable CORS only for trusted domains when deploying.

----

 ## 📄 License

 MIT License – free to use and modify.